RobertxPearce/E-Ink-YouTube-Stats/README.md

 ## License

 This project is licensed under the MIT License.

----
+See the LICENSE file for more details.